-BMW used ball bearings on the Earles forks and while they worked, they easily became notched with small detents in the straight ahead position.
-In 1970 BMW changed to tapered roller bearings and they provided a longer life.
+BMW used ball bearings on the Earles forks, and while they worked, they easily became notched with small detents in the straight-ahead position.
+In 1970 BMW changed to tapered roller bearings, and they provided a longer life.
 Neither set up is ideal for this application, but sort of works out OK.
-The problem is that forks don’t make full revolutions.
-They sort of go back and forth over a small range.
+The problem is that the forks don’t make full revolutions.
+They go back and forth over a small range.
 This means that the pounding that they get from the road is mostly in one spot.

 The test for “notched bearings” can be done in several ways.
 One of the first symptoms noticed by a rider is the inability to place the front tire exactly where the rider would want.
-If a quarter were placed on the road, the rider couldn’t quite run over it.
+If a quarter were placed on the road, the rider couldn’t run over it.
 Another symptom is to look at a track made by a bike on wet pavement at 25-30 mph.
 If the track is a big S curve and not straight, then the bearings are probably notched.
 Put the bike on the center stand.
-Very gently swing the handle bars back and forth through center.
+Very gently swing the handlebars back and forth through the straight-ahead position.
 A notch can be easily felt.
-In really bad cases the forks can be moved off center slightly and they will return on their own to the center.
+In really bad cases, the forks can be moved off-center slightly, and they will return on their own to the center.

-This isn’t a recipe type page, but if you are at all mechanical this is an easy job.
+If you are at all mechanical, this is an easy job.
 BMW usually, but not always, routed the wiring harness over the top casting part of the Earles forks in most cases.
-That causes the harness to constantly rub and wear through it quickly.
+That causes the harness to rub and wear through the outer sheath quickly.
 I preferred to route it under that casting and get more years out of it.
-If it is under then one must unwire the harness in the headlight before dropping the forks.
+If it is under, then one must unwire the harness in the headlight before dropping the forks.
 Make a drawing with colors of the wires and the terminal post numbers etc. Aside from the wiring, an experienced mechanic can do the whole job in less than two hours.

-This is a harness after “surgery” to repair the worn through place.
+This is a harness after “surgery” to repair the damaged area.
 The harness was fairly new, as it was supple and of the replacement type, not the original style.
-I hope to write about that later, but it only affects the horn wiring.
 We unwired the harness from the headlight and cut out the worn places and repaired a few other “altered” places in it.
-This only took about two hours and was faster, easier and much cheaper than replacing the whole thing.
+This only took about two hours and was faster, easier, and much cheaper than replacing the whole thing.

-If for some reason you are using this page to start some other fork work and are going to try to reuse the steering bearings, put a clean surface down so that you can find the 54 balls after they fall all over the floor.
-No matter what type of bearing you are installing for the steering, they should be over tightened a bit and then the adjustment backed off to normal.
+If you are using this page to start some other fork work and are going to try to reuse the steering bearings, put a clean surface down so that you can find the 54 balls after they fall all over the floor.
+No matter what type of bearing you are installing for the steering, they should be over tightened a bit, and then the adjustment backed off to normal.
 This will help to fully “seat” the bearings.